OlivierLD/raspberry-coffee/polo-shirt/README.md

 ## Polo Shirt 👕 - Feasibility test
 An _**annotation-based**_ REST server, like JAX-RS (Jersey => Polo 😉), latching on the [http-tiny-server](../http-tiny-server).
-Consider it as an exmple of the way to process annotations.
-It does not come with the tools OpenAPI provides, like `yaml` definition, documentation, etc.
+Consider it as an example of the way to process annotations.
+It does not come with the tools OpenAPI provides, like `yaml` specification, documentation, etc.
-This tooling would be yours to develop.
+This kind tooling is in reach, but would be yours to develop and implement.
 Again, the idea here is to facilitate the job, _on a very small machine_ like a Raspberry Pi Zero, that might not support all the tools, libraries and frameworks, because of the small amount of memory available.
 It is not about re-inventing the wheel.

+We are going to show how to implement the _same_ service, using `Polo-Shirt`, and then `Swagger`, which is sort of a de-facto standard, so we can compare the two  approaches.

-In this example:
+In the Polo-Shirt example:
 - The main is `restserver.PoloServer`.
 - The request manager is `restserver.PoloRESTRequestManager implements http.RESTRequestManager`.
     - Annotations are managed in the method `buildOperationList`, and used in the method `processRequest`.